Isma-Akin/todoprocast_app/README.md

 # todoprocast_app

-Final year project; To-do app for people with procrastination
+To-do app for people with procrastination

 ## Getting Started